The Three Trainings and Eightfold Path in Daily Life

 First, intentions to pursue any of the five types of desirable sensory objects.
 What does that mean?
 That means that I’m sitting and trying to concentrate on something – let’s say my work or whatever work that you’re doing – but what would prevent my being concentrated?
 What would harm that concentration?
 It would be to think “Oh, I want to watch a movie” or “Oh, I want to look and check my email.”
 But it’s more in terms of sensory pleasure here: “Oh, I want to eat something,” “I want to listen to some music,” “I want to call a friend,” whatever.
 So to put effort into not pursuing that, not to have my intention be that I’m going to do that, but to stay focused.

-The second one is thoughts of spite, how to get back at somebody.
+The second one is thoughts of ill-will, how to hurt somebody.
 It’s like thinking with malice.
 If we’re always thinking spitefully – “Oh, this person hurt me.
 I don’t like them.
 What can I do back to them?” – that’s a big obstacle to concentration.

 So the first one was desire: